dandydanny/test-a-toaster/README.md

 # test-a-toaster
-A repository of ideas on how to test a common household electric bread toaster
+A repository of ideas on how to test a common household electric bread toaster.

 ## Main Functions